 In contrast to Apache, which changes the uid from root to someone with less rights before serving pages, Tomcat doesn't do that, as the Java VM does not support setuid() calls and Tomcat might be just multithreaded but in a single process (as some VM's don't allow more than one thread).

 So you normally want to keep Tomcat serving port 8080 internally.

 (you might want to change it to a secret port, but this is another topic :-)

-The next simplest way would be using a port forwarder (like "portfwd" or "redir4a") mapping access to port 80 to 8080.
+The next simplest way would be using a port forwarder (like "portfwd") mapping access to port 80 to 8080.
 These processes may run under root, as they don't do much besides forwarding all packets.
 Tomcat just serves at 8080 as usual.

 This approach has one disadvantage: As these tools exhibit the behaviour of a proxy, for Tomcat all calls look like coming from the local machine - this will render access logs mostly useless.

 A better way is to use kernel based port forwarding.
 This feature is not available for all flavours of Unix, but at least for recent Linux kernels (2.4) it works fine.